Why Data Consolidation is Crucial

 Data has always been king, but the pandemic has expedited digital transformation.
 As a result, more companies are using digital formats than ever before, but many lack the tools to adequately protect that data and are vulnerable to a cyberattack.
 Additionally, these companies are collecting more data than they even know what to do with and need to consider using more powerful data processing platforms to help expedite the process.

 So much data is being produced on a daily basis that governments from around the globe recently met at the General Conference on Weights and Measures to vote to introduce new prefixes to the International System of Units.
-By the end of this decade, the world will generate a yottabyte every year — or 1024 bytes — a number that is hard to even fathom.
+By the end of this decade, the world will generate a yottabyte every year — or 10 to the power of 24 bytes — a number that is hard to even fathom.
 With the rise in data comes new challenges, such as how to quickly navigate to relevant data and how to keep all of that data safe from cybercriminal activity which is set to cost the world $10.5 trillion by 2025.

 From Consumer Data to Company Data